Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

 ### Clear dataset

-In VoicePIN, dataset is cleared after every rest.
+In VoicePIN, dataset is cleared after every reset.
 In other apps, do the following:

 1. Select “Clear dataset”.
 2. Confirm the operation.